Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The term "thyroiditis" combines diseases of the thyroid gland, differing in etiology, pathogenesis, an obligatory component of which is inflammation.
-With different pathogenesis, the diseases have a clinically similar symptomatology, which makes it difficult in some cases to make differential diagnosis.
+The term "thyroiditis" unites thyroid diseases that differ in etiology, pathogenesis, and an obligatory component of which is inflammation.
+With different pathogenesis, the diseases have clinically similar symptoms, which complicates differential diagnosis in some cases.

-The existing classifications of thyroiditis are based either on pathomorphological changes or on clinical manifestations.
-Both of them have a number of shortcomings.
-For practical doctors it is more appropriate to use a classification that takes into account the features of the pathogenesis and clinical course proposed by I. Herrman in 1980:
+Existing classifications of thyroiditis are based either on pathomorphological changes or on clinical manifestations.
+Both have a number of shortcomings.
+For practicing physicians, it is more appropriate to use the classification that takes into account the features of pathogenesis and clinical course, proposed by I. Herrman in 1980:

 - acute thyroiditis (diffuse or focal):